You Deserve Fair Compensation After An AccidentWe Can And Will Fight To Protect Your Rights.

-Motorcycle Accident Statistics Highlight Crash Risks & How Riders Can Limit Them
+Motorcycle Accident Statistics Highlight Crash Risks And How Riders Can Limit Them

 Motorcycles can be thrilling, cost-effective ways to get around, especially during warmer seasons.
 Unfortunately, however, the thrill of riding does come with some risk, as motorcycles lack the same stability, safety features and protections that passenger vehicles usually provide.

-To elucidate the nature of these risks, as well as how often motorcycle accidents occur in the U.S., below are some statistics1, along with some takeaways about what riders can do to protect themselves and minimize their risk of motorcycle crashes.
+In order to shine some light on the nature of these risks as well as how often motorcycle accidents occur in the United States, below are some statistics 1, along with some takeaways about what riders can do to protect themselves and minimize their risk of motorcycle crashes.

 General Motorcycle Accident Statistics

-- More than half of all motorcycle accidents involve at least two vehicles.
+- More than half of all fatal motorcycle accidents happen in urban areas

 The above statistics reveal some important facts about what can increase riders’ risk of collisions and what they can do to minimize this risk.
 Just some essential safety tips for riders include to:

-1: Published by the National Highway Traffic Safety Administration (NHTSA)
+1: According to a 2016 report from the National Highway Traffic Safety Administration